Bash9001/DSA/README.md

-# Data Structures & Algorithms (DSA)
+# Data Structures

-A Python library of commonly used abstract data types and algorithms.
+A Python library of commonly used data structures and their respective algorithms to display my understanding of computer science concepts.

 ## Importing

-'import DSA' to import the complete library.
+'import DataStructures' to import the complete library.

-'import Algorithms from DSA' to import the complete Algorithms sub-library.

-'import DataStructures from DSA' to import the complete Data structures sub-library.

-Individual modules can be imported from either sub-library.
+Individual modules can be imported from their respective sub-libraries.